4x4 Grow Tent 101: The Ultimate Grower's Guide – Gro Indoor

 Plants grown in soil tend to develop more slowly.
 Their roots have to work harder to find water and nutrients within the soil, which can lead to a longer growth cycle and sometimes smaller yields compared to a hydroponic setup.
 That said, soil is very forgiving for beginners and can produce amazing, high-quality results with a little patience.

-What Gear Do You Need for Each Method?
+What Gear Do You Need for Soil vs. Hydro?

 Getting started with soil is straightforward.
 You’ll need containers or pots, your chosen soil mix, and nutrients formulated for soil-based gardens.
 It’s a classic, reliable method that doesn’t require a lot of technical equipment, making it an accessible entry point for new growers.